energinet-open-incubator/innersource-collaboration/meeting_minutes/project-origin-working-session-09-03-2023.md

   - 4 cards in “In Progress”
   - 1 cards in “Waiting/Blocked”
 - [ ] Empty the “Done” column on the project boards.
-- [ ] Moving the weekly: @lenucksi would be happy if we could move this to 1100 from 1000 on Thursdays (or another day) and he has a regular one there.
-- [ ] Review status of [assignments from last meeting](https://github.com/project-origin/origin-collaboration/blob/main/meeting-minutes/project-origin-working-session-02-02-2023.md).
+- [ ] Review status of [assignments from last meeting](https://github.com/project-origin/origin-collaboration/blob/main/meeting-minutes/project-origin-working-session-02-03-2023.md).
 (List below)
 - [ ] Fill in assignments from the last meeting
   - Laura / @lauranolling:
     - Set up Github pages